statespacedev/starid/docs/source/index.rst

 starid.py
 ------------------------------------------------------------------------------------------------------------------

-this file contains the python starid object making all of the lower-level stuff available - it's the interface between python and the underlying cpp. the starid object is in some sense 'a singleton' - there should be only one. on the other hand, it's possible to imagine paths where this is no longer true... imagine using two sets of stars from the star catalog - one including fainter stars. in short, two skies. we could have two starid objects at the same time, one for each sky.
+python starid object making all of the lower-level stuff available - it's the interface between python and the underlying cpp. the starid object could in some sense be a singleton - there should be only one. on the other hand, it's possible to imagine paths where this is no longer true... imagine using two sets of stars from the star catalog - one including fainter stars. in short, two skies. we could have two starid objects at the same time, one for each sky.

 .. automodule:: starid.starid
     :members: